MrAndrey24/TS-JWT-SecureAPI/README.md

 - Prisma ORM Integration
 The project utilizes Prisma ORM to create a sophisticated database.
 Prisma facilitates seamless execution of tailored queries, enhancing the efficiency and flexibility of the application.

+## Installing Modules:

+To install the necessary modules for the application, run the command `npm install` in the terminal.

+The application will run on `localhost:3000`.